Cheap Telstra network plans: stay connected for less

 Belong 160GB Mobile Plan | 240GB data (bonus 80GB for 6 months) | No lock-in contract | AU$55 p/m

-Need more monthly data than most?
-If you travel frequently or lack consistent Wi-Fi, the Telstra network offers plenty of options.
-The SuperSim Plus 5G plan from Superloop offers 100GB for AU$50 p/m and Belong's 100GB Mobile plan provides 100GB for AU$45 p/m.
-This plan is currently the best choice, as new customers receive an extra 80GB of data each month for their first six months.
-Additionally, you'll get speeds up to 250Mbps, compared to the 150Mbps of the two plans above.
-It also includes unlimited calls to 30 countries and the ability to gift unused data to other Belong mobile customers.
+Need more monthly data?
+If you travel frequently or lack consistent Wi-Fi, there are plenty of options to choose from like the SuperSim Plus 5G plan and Belong's 100GB Mobile plan.
+However, we love this 160GB plan from Belong because new customers receive an extra 80GB of data each month for their first six months. because new customers receive an extra 80GB of data each month for their first six months.
+Additionally, you'll get speeds up to 250Mbps compared to the 150Mbps speeds offered by those two aforementioned plans.

 Total minimum cost is AU$55 | Total cost for first year: AU$660